rudyvdbrink/Temporal_expectation_CPP/README.md

 # Temporal expectation CPP
-Code and data for van den Brink et al (2019)
+Data and code for van den Brink et al (2019)

 This package includes the following:
 - The behavioral task (programmed in matlab)